 Welcome to the Lake Mulwala Fishing Guide.
 Lake Mulwala is a man-made reservoir acting as an irrigation water supply for local farmlands.
-The lake is located 215 kilometres North of Melbourne or a 3 1/2 hours drive found between the townships of Bundalong and Yarrawonga.
-Acting as the borderline between Victoria and New South Wales.
-This is a great fishing location and is considered by many to be the crown jewel of Murray cod fishing.
-With consistent catches of the elusive giant, Murray Cod caught in this waterway.
-This large lake feeds by the Murray River and is full of timber and structure making it equally as good for catching Golden and Estuary Perch.
+The lake is 215 kilometres north of Melbourne, a 3 1/2 hour drive from the townships of Bundalong and Yarrawonga.
+It acts as the borderline between Victoria and New South Wales.
+This is a great fishing location and is considered by many to be the crown jewel of Murray Cod fishing.
+With consistent catches of the elusive giant Murray Cod in this waterway.
+The Murray River feeds this large lake and is full of timber and structure, making it equally good for catching Golden and Estuary Perch.
 There is also an abundance of carp and redfin here to keep you busy for hours on end.

 Things to do at Lake Mulwala